Today's Articles

 On this date, in 1908, Jane M. Bolin was born.
 She was a Black lawyer and judge.

 Her first husband, with whom she had a son (Yorke), died in 1943.
 In 1950, she married a minister, Walter Offutt, Jr., who died in 1974.
-After retirement, she volunteered as a tutor in math and reading for children in the New York City public school system.
+After retirement, she volunteered as a math and reading tutor for children in the New York City public school system.
 She presided over the Family Court of the State of New York for forty years.
 Bolin fought for racial justice all her life, but as a judge, she always saw herself as a guardian for the whole city and all children in need.
 Jane Bolin, who became the first Black female judge in America, died on January 11, 2007.

 To become a Judge